Robie Macauley: Early life

-Robie Macauley was born on May 31, 1919, in Grand Rapids, Michigan.
+Robie Mayhew Macauley was born on May 31, 1919, in Grand Rapids, Michigan.
 He was the older brother of the noted photographer and movie producer C. Cameron Macauley.
 His uncle owned and published the Hudsonville newspaper, The Ottawa Times (named for Ottawa County), and Macauley used the printing press to publish his first books of fiction and poetry.
 At age 18 he printed and bound a limited edition of Solomon's Cat, a previously unpublished poem by Walter Duranty, setting the type and engraving the illustrations.

 Education

-As an undergraduate at Olivet College, he was a student of Ford Madox Ford (describing him as "my first teacher and editorial mentor.") and then won a three-year literary prize scholarship and transferred to Kenyon College to be a student of John Crowe Ransom.
+As an undergraduate at Olivet College, he was a student of Ford Madox Ford (describing him as "my first teacher and editorial mentor.").Macauley's 1950 introduction to Ford's Parade’s End includes his reflections as an undergraduate.

+Macauley then won a three-year literary prize scholarship and transferred to Kenyon College to be a student of John Crowe Ransom.
 There he lived in a writer's house with Robert Lowell, Peter Taylor, and Randall Jarrell.
 He was elected to Phi Beta Kappa during February 1941, and the same year was awarded a fellowship to attend the Bread Loaf Writers' Conference.
 He graduated summa cum laude from Kenyon in June 1941.

 War years

 He was drafted in March 1942 and served in World War II as a special agent in the Counterintelligence Corps (CIC) with the 97th Infantry Division, in the "Ruhr Pocket" and then in Japan after the war.

 On April 23, 1945, Macauley's division helped liberate Flossenbürg concentration camp.
 Macauley later said, "I entered some concentration camps the day we liberated them--the most horrifying days of my life.
 My job was to interview survivors.
 Most of the bodies that I saw had been stripped and it was impossible to tell which were those of Jews and which of Christians.
 Nazi murder was a great leveler, fully ecumenical...
 Hitler's bell tolled for all..."

 Macauley wrote four autobiographical short stories based on his experiences doing intelligence work, collected in The End of Pity and Other Stories, (1957).
 In "A Nest of Gentlefolk", (winner of the 1949 Furioso Prize) he describes the CIC's futile search for Nazi war criminals in the war-ravaged town of Hohenlohe; in The Thin Voice he describes the unsuccessful attempt by an American officer to prevent some freed Russian POWs from killing a vicious collaborator in Heiligenkreuz, Germany; in "The End of Pity" he tells the story of a woman's suicide after visiting her ruined house in a combat zone in Oberkassel; and in "The Mind is its Own Place" he describes his brief post-war encounter in Karuizawa, Japan with Captain Kermit Beahan, bombardier of the bomber "The Bockscar" who released the atomic bomb over Nagasaki.
 Macauley described Beahan as "a young captain with a college-boy face [who] had suffered some strange mutation of feeling so deep and so destructive..."